Frequently Asked Questions

 48. Q. Must a grand jury issue a consolidated final report?

 A. No. Only individual reports are required.
 However, most grand juries also produce a consolidated report and release it at the end of the term.
-It includes all the individual reports released during the term (each of which covers a single investigation), plus ancillary materials which can include the foreperson’s letter to the judge who supervised the jury and a list of the jury’s investigative activities (such as the number of interviews conducted, without revealing the identity of witnesses, and the location of site visits).
+It includes all the individual reports released during the term (each of which covers a single investigation), plus ancillary materials that can include the foreperson’s letter to the judge who supervised the jury and a list of the jury’s investigative activities (such as the number of interviews conducted, without revealing the identity of witnesses, and the location of site visits).
 Some include forms for applying for grand jury service or requesting that the jury investigate a particular topic.

 51. Q. May a grand jury include unverified evidentiary material in its report?

 A. Only with the explicit approval of the presiding or supervising judge.
-With that approval, a report can discuss or have attached to it unverified evidentiary material (such as transcripts of interviews, counsel’s opinion letters, or other “raw evidence”).
+With that approval, a report can discuss or have attached to it unverified evidentiary material (such as quotes from interviews, counsel’s opinion letters, or other “raw evidence”).
 Even with that approval, the evidentiary material cannot reveal the name, position, or facts that would identify any witness who provided information to the grand jury.
 (PC §929)

 52. Q. May a grand jury issue an “informational” report (one without any findings)?

 A. There is no authority for the grand jury to issue informational reports.
-The Penal Code requires grand jury reports to contain findings, and if problems are identified in the findings, they must also contain recommendations for corrective action.
+The Penal Code requires grand jury reports to contain findings, and if problems are identified in the findings, the reports must also contain recommendations for corrective action.
 (PC§933(c)) The role of the grand jury is to determine the facts and issue findings (its analysis of what those facts “mean”), not just to record the evidence the jury uncovered.

 53. Q. Can a grand jury report reveal the identity of witnesses?